wmutschl/mutschler.eu/content/linux/install-guides/fedora-btrfs.md

 sudo dnf install timeshift
 sudo timeshift-gtk
 ```
-   * Select “BTRFS” as the “Snapshot Type”; continue with “Next”
+   * Select btrfs as the “Snapshot Type”; continue with “Next”
-   * Choose your BTRFS system partition as “Snapshot Location”; continue with “Next”
+   * Choose your btrfs system partition as “Snapshot Location”; continue with “Next”
    * "Select Snapshot Levels" (type and number of snapshots that will be automatically created and managed/deleted by Timeshift), my recommendations:
      * Activate "Monthly" and set it to 2
      * Activate "Weekly" and set it to 3